MySmile/mysmile/docs/source/Technical Specifications/Menu.rst

 MySmile provides two types of menu:
   * Main menu --- like "home", "about", "contact", etc.
-  * Additional dynamic menu --- internal links inside page for instance "readme", "instructions", etc.
+  * Additional dynamic menu --- internal links on the page for instance "readme", "instructions", etc.

 +----------------------------+-------------+
 | Name                       | Required    |